antongolub/misc/packages/topoconfig/README.md

 ## API
 `TConfigDeclaration` defines two sections: `data` and `sources`:
 * `data` describes how to build the result value based on the bound sources: it populates `$`-prefixed refs with their values in every place.
-* `sources` is a map, which declares the _algorithm_ to resolve some values through `cmd` calls composition.
+* `sources` is a map, which declares the _algorithm_ to resolve intermediate values through `cmd` calls composition.
 To fetch data from remote, to read from file, to convert, etc.
 ```json
 {
   "data": "$res",